-Kelly D. Luttmer has served as our vice president and tax director since prior to 2006.
-She has served as vice president and tax director of TIMET since 2006.
-Since prior to 2006, she also has served as vice president and tax director of Contran, Kronos Worldwide, NL and Valhi.
-Ms. Luttmer has also served as the vice president and tax director of Keystone since May 2010.
-Ms. Luttmer has served in tax accounting positions with various companies related to Contran and Valhi since 1989.
+Kelly D. Luttmer has served as our vice president and global tax director since May 2011.
+She served as our vice president and tax director since 2004 to May 2011 and as our tax director since 1998.
+She also has served as vice president and global tax director of Contran, Keystone, Kronos Worldwide NL, TIMET and Valhi since May 2011.
+Previously, she served as vice president and tax director of CompX, Contran, Kronos Worldwide, NL, TIMET and Valhi from prior to 2007 to May 2011 and of Keystone from 2010 to May 2011.
+Ms. Luttmer has served in tax accounting positions with various companies related to us and Contran since 1989.